 The Montessori Method allows the child to learn with ease through their interaction with the environment, rather than through the words of the teacher.
 The fruits of an excellent Montessori program are children who love learning and are fully engaged in their own self-development.
 I am so blessed to be on this journey with these amazing children and this incredible community.

-Angela also teaches Sunday School and Children’s Church here at Little Chapel.
+Angela plans and coordinates VBS, teaches Sunday School and Children’s Church here at Little Chapel.
 With her love of children, creative ideas and Christian background it seems like a natural fit.

 Dan has been with the Little Chapel for eleven years.
 His work includes maintenance of all aspects of the buildings and grounds of Little Chapel.
 He attends Grace 210 Presbyterian Church.
 He has a daughter Emily, who is in college.
 In his spare time, Dan likes to travel, work in his workshop, swim, hike, or read.